 Cuban Music

-One of the most famous dances to originate from “the son” is the salsa.
-More formally known as Casino, Cuban Salsa blends Son Montuno and dance influences from Mambo, Danzon, Guaguanco, and many other types of folkloric dancing from Afro-Cuban styles.
-Dancing Casino, or dancing salsa, is a common expression of Cuban social culture, and Latin Americans revere the style as a part of both their cultural and social activities.
-The style became popularized on the island near the end of the 50’s as musicians such as Klimax and Los Van Van began using quicker and more upbeat musical arrangements.
+One of the most renowned dances stemming from "the son" is salsa, also known as Casino.
+Cuban Salsa blends elements of Son Montuno and draws inspiration from various Afro-Cuban folkloric dances like Mambo, Danzon, Guaguanco, and more.
+Dancing Casino, or salsa, is deeply ingrained in Cuban social culture, while Latin Americans hold it in high regard as a cultural and social activity.
+The style gained popularity in Cuba during the late 1950s when musicians such as Klimax and Los Van Van introduced faster and more vibrant musical arrangements.

 Cuban Literature

-His book of poetry, Ismaelillo, was written for his son.
-The work is largely considered as a guide to being a parent and a father.
-The poems in the work describe the anguish that Marti felt during his exile, when he and his son were separated.
+Marti's book of poetry, “Ismaelillo” was dedicated to his son and serves as a guide to parenthood and fatherhood.
+The poems in this collection express the anguish Marti felt during his exile and separation from his son.

 Cuba's Painting